migdias/eCommerceStoreAPI/README.md

 ## Getting Started

+Start up docker with the .env file.
+Since it is running locally on your machine, I provided the .env file to help setup everything.

 Once you do the migrations (`db-migrate up`), you will have three tables with some information already ready -- Users, orders and products -- and in order to do pretty much anything you need to get authenticated.
 You may start by authenticate yourself as 'Harry Potter'.

 Visit: `GET /users/:id/authenticate?id=1&password=myscariscool123`